-3 There is a time for everything, and a season for every activity under the heavens: 2 a time to be born and a time to die, a time to plant and a time to uproot, 3 a time to kill and a time to heal, a time to tear down and a time to build, 4 a time to weep and a time to laugh, a time to weep and a time to dance, 5 a time to scatter stones and a time to gather them, a time to scatter stones and a time to refrain from embracing, 6 a time to search and a time to give up, a time to keep and a time to throw away, 7 a time to tear and a time to mend, a time to be silent and a time to speak, 8 a time to love and a time to hate.
+- 3There is a time for everything, and a season for every activity under the heavens:

+- 2 a time to be born and a time to die, a time to plant and a time to uproot,

+- 3 a time to kill and a time to heal, a time to tear down and a time to build.

+- 4 a time to weep and a time to laugh,

+- 4 a time to weep and a time to laugh, a time to mourn and a time to dance.

+- 5 a time to scatter stones and a time to gather them,

+- a time to embrace and a time to refrain from embracing,

+- 6 a time to search and a time to give up,

+- a time to keep and a time to throw away,

+- 7 a time to tear and a time to mend,

+- a time to be silent and a time to speak,

+- 8 a time to love and a time to hate,

-a time for war and a time for peace.
+- a time for war and a time for peace.

-9What do workers gain from their toil?
+°What do workers gain from their toil?
 10I have seen the burden God has laid on the human race.
 11He has made everything beautiful in its time.
 He has also set eternity in the human heart; yet no one can fathom what God has done from beginning to end.
 12I know that there is nothing better for people than to be happy and to do good while they live.
 13That each of them may eat and drink, and find satisfaction in all their toil-this is the gift of God.
 14I know that everything God does will endure forever; nothing can be added to it and nothing taken from it.
 God does it so that people will fear him.

+How do these words resonate with you?

 What is beautiful about life?

+What hope, if any, does the writer discover?

 How does this challenge your view on what you are living for at present?

-Turn over to read what Anna McGahar ... thinks about life's beauty
+Turn over to read what Anna McGahan thinks about life's beauty ...